Learning Rails

 Commercial Resources

 Rails Tutorial - the Rails Tutorial, by Michael Hartl, has been the definitive standard for learning Rails for years.
-It is on longer free, so it is listed in the Commercial section, but it is worth the cost of admission.
+It is no longer free, so it is listed in the Commercial section, but it is worth the cost of admission.
 Even if you only purchase the Book, it is a great resource.
-I finished this tutorial while learning Rails at Flatiron, and I am continually referencing the book, or the finished application.
+I finished this tutorial while learning Rails at Flatiron, and I continue to reference the Book or the finished application.
 It covers User accounts (not Devise), relationship models, and all with TDD using minitest.

-Professional Rails Code Along - this Udemy course takes a unique approach of mimicking a Professional Production application, designed to meet the clients' expectations.
-It includes an Administration Dashboard to manager users and resources, and full Test Driven Development.
+Professional Rails Code Along - this Udemy course takes a unique approach by mimicking a Professional Production application designed to meet clients' expectations.
+It includes an Administration Dashboard to manage users and resources, as well as full Test-Driven Development.
 Now, the tutorials are dated as they are built with Rails 4.2.6.
-So, I decided to build with the latest Rails and Ruby versions.
-When I hit a roadblock, I stop, worked through the problems, and documented the results.
+So, I decided to build with the latest versions of Rails and Ruby.
+When I hit a roadblock, I stop, work through the problems, and document the results.

-Andrea Fomera - Andrea's courses are top notch.
-She has a Rails course that touches on User accounts, relationships, and Javascript reactive rendering, just to name a few topics.
-There is also a new pre-released course Learn Hotwire by Building a Forum that I am doing right now that covers reactivity of Hotwire and is excellent.
+Andrea Fomera - Andrea's courses are top-notch.
+She has a Rails course that covers user accounts, relationships, and JavaScript reactive rendering, among other topics.
+There is also a new pre-released course, Learn Hotwire by Building a Forum, that I am doing right now and covers Hotwire's reactivity-it's excellent.

 Books